 The foot box can slip over the end of your sleeping mat or the whole of the foot box can sit above the sleeping pad.
-Both work good.
+Both work well.
 But the bottom attachment straps are too small to use.

 Overall, there is nothing to fault and the foot box system works well on all the Ember Range.
 It does the job of keeping your feet warm.
 The improvements made over the years ensure a much better closure system.

 There is no hood on the Ember quilt which is normal on all backpacking quilts.
 Hoods do not do well on quilts and none of the top brands including Sea to Summit use a hood.
-But without a hood you need a good system in place to prevent cold drafts entering around the neck.
+But without a hood, you need a good system in place to prevent cold drafts from entering around the neck.

 The Sea to Summit Ember passes the draft test by using hand warmers inside the top of the bag which can be used to place your hands in and pull the bag tight around your neck.
 The hand warmers are generous in size and appear to be overstuffed with down as they are very well packed.
-It also has a drawstring on the neck area to tighten the top of the bag to reduce draft from entering.
+It also has a drawstring on the neck area to tighten the top of the bag to reduce the draft from entering.
 The neck collar also appears to be generous in size and well stuffed with down.

 Overall, the Sea to Summit Ember Quilt does a good job of keeping you warm.